Radiation pressure backaction on a hexagonal boron nitride nanomechanical resonator: Main text

 To conclude, we have demonstrated radiation pressure backaction on a hBN resonator at telecom wavelengths.
 The mechanical performance of our sample was limited by the hybridization to the modes of the low stress SiN membrane resonator and the mechanical imperfections originating from the dry transfer process.
 The former can be improved by using high stress Si\textsubscript{3}N\textsubscript{4} as a support for the hBN drums, pushing the Si\textsubscript{3}N\textsubscript{4} resonances to higher frequencies and allowing resolution of the distinct mode shapes; the latter by using more gentle transfer mechanisms like a wet transfer\cite{jaeger2023}.
-The setup presented in this work is very versatile: a careful design of the mirror coatings and the use of multi mode fibers for the input mirror would enable the incorporation of several wavelengths, enabling photoluminiscence experiments on-site.
-This will open the door to new ways of studying the strain dependence of hBN defects with an additional control of the mechanical properties through light, and a new step forward toward the realization of spin-optomechanics with this 2D material.
+The setup presented in this work is very versatile: a careful design of the mirror coatings would enable the incorporation of several wavelengths, enabling photoluminiscence experiments on-site.
+This will open the door to new ways of studying the strain dependence of hBN defects with an additional control of the mechanical properties through light, and a new step forward toward the realization of spin-optomechanics with this van der Waals material.